 In addition to thorny plants, poisonous plants become more common as the condition of the veld deteriorates.
 For example Slangkop (Snake's Head Lilly, Setswana and Latin) causes diarrhoea, bloated abdomen, heart failure and sudden death in livestock.
-Since there are few effective remedies for poisoning, it is better to try and prevent poisoning in the first place through good veld management.
+Since there are few effective remedies for poisoning, it is better to try and prevent poisonous plants getting established in the first place through good veld management.